 cells, with their own central system/memory controller, I/O

 The last PA-RISC systems before the mainstream advent of the Itanium VLIW architecture in the mid-2000s use PA-8800/PA-8900 processors, followed by several generationis of Itanium systems.
 Both use the HP zx1 chipset, conceptually similar to Astro systems but with higher datarates and options, based on Itanium 2/McKinley buses.

-Several pages with older, unmaintained PA-RISC content are kept on this site for archival reasons, listed in Archived PA-RISC pages.
+Several pages of older OpenPA content on PA-RISC are kept here for archival reasons, listed in Archived PA-RISC pages.